MosheBerman/StudentsFirst/README.md

 4. I've removed the images from the Student Center menus, because they were ugly.
 I may put them back in the future.
 5. When you log out, you'll be automatically redirected to the login page.
 Convenience my friends.
 It's all about the clicks.

-System Requirements:
----
-Students First has been developed and tested on on Google Chrome, Mozilla Firefox, and Safari 6 for OS X 10.8.
-It's also been tested on Chrome for Windows.
-See "Setting It Up" for details.

-A Note For Faculty:
----

-If you're faculty, don't use this yet, because Students First skips the main menu, and jumps to the Student Center.
-You'll miss your stop.
-Once I can see what the faculty login/menu looks like, I can wire it all up correctly.
-Hang tight for now.
-(If you want to show me your menu, [email me](mailto:mosheberman@icloud.com).)

 Setting It Up:
 ---